 - 50% of Turkey’s exports.

 For travel tips and hacks about Istanbul click to read Istanbul: All You Need to Know Before Coming.

 Istanbul’s population of 15.600.000 accounts for its permanent residents.

 This number is higher because Istanbul’s official population does include non-permanent residents (refugees, university students, international & local tourists, and business people visiting the city.)

 According to the Istanbul mayor, 2 million refugees are residing in Istanbul.
 (2021, Source)

 Another factor that makes Istanbul’s population more than its official population is the arrival of millions of tourists each year.
-In 2018, 13 million 430 tourists visited Istanbul.
+In 2018 before the corona crisis, 13 million 430 tourists visited Istanbul.

-Additionally, Istanbul has a dynamic professional middle-age population due to heavy migration from other parts of Turkey.
+Additionally, Istanbul has a dynamic professional middle-aged population due to heavy migration from other parts of Turkey.